TudorPetrariu/Vue-Class-Typescript/README.md

 ### Async/Await
 In the mounted function the data for the table is being fetched, edited and placed in the tableData property with a promise chain.
 Rewrite this function but instead of chaining promises use async/await to do the exact same.
+### Solution
+I made use of json-server to replicate a fake DB and axios as http manager which allows me to proper consume REST API.

+THE GOOD
+- persistent at reload
+- data management through Vuex including error catching
+- allows GET, POST, PUT, DELETE
+THE BAD
+- json-server not scalable for real applications but for the power of example I have used it.
+--

 ### Add a security class
 On the home page create a button that opens a modal window that contains a form.
 This form should allow you to add a security class to the table, also updating the totals.